davidhodge931/blog/content/post/2021-04-30-one-way-anova-by-hand/index.markdown

 We will use a significance level of p = 0.05.

+Note the mean square error (MSE) is used to quantify variance, and this is obtained by dividing the sum of squared error (SSE) by the degrees of freedom (df).

 1. Calculate SSE, df and MSE for if H1 is TRUE (i.e. complete model)